 International Education Week 2017

-International Education Week is a joint initiative of the U.S. Departments of State and Education.
-The week was created in 2000 and is now celebrated in more than 100 countries worldwide.
-The objective is to promote educational programs that prepare Americans, as well as international students, to succeed in a world that is becoming increasingly globalized.
+International Education Week was created in 2000 as a joint initiative of the U.S. Departments of State and Education and is now celebrated in more than 100 countries worldwide.
+The objective of International Education Week is to promote educational programs that prepare Americans, as well as international students, to succeed in a world that is becoming increasingly globalized.
 The Bureau of Educational and Cultural Affairs describes International Education Week as “an opportunity to celebrate diversity and the many opportunities and benefits of international education and exchange worldwide.”
-It also encourages the active participation of all individuals and institutions interested in international education and exchange programs.
+International Education Week also encourages the active participation of all individuals and institutions interested in international education and exchange programs.

-“In today’s world what happens in Rio de Janeiro, Jeddah and Jakarta impacts our lives as much as events and trends in Cleveland, Toledo and Cincinnati,” says Kent State University Provost, Todd Diacon.
-“International Education Week reminds us of our global mission at Kent State, and facilitates our learning about other people, places and political systems.”
+“In today’s world, what happens in Rio de Janeiro, Jeddah and Jakarta can have an immediate impact on our lives just as much as events and trends in nearby Cleveland, Toledo and Cincinnati.”